panoptesDev/panoptis-program-library/docs/src/feature-proposal.md

 ## Background

-The Solana validator software supports runtime feature activation through the built-in `Feature` program.
+The Safecoin validator software supports runtime feature activation through the built-in `Feature` program.
 This program ensures that features are activated simultaneously across all validators to avoid divergent behavior that would cause hard forks or otherwise break consensus.